jinlow/pigboy_game/README.md

 Pigboy, our young pig of flanders, returns this time to the digital age.

-This sidescroller game follows the perilous adventures or the young swine known as pigboy.
+This sidescroller game follows the perilous adventures of the young swine known as pigboy.

 ![alt text](images/pg/pg_sketch_flat_small.bmp)